celeritas-project/evd/README.md

 ```
 // Skipping steps that are too far from the CMS detector
-// This improves visualization and decreases load time
 if (TMath::Abs(x) > 1500) continue;
 if (TMath::Abs(y) > 1500) continue;
 if (TMath::Abs(z) > 1500) continue;
 ```

-Code is very simple.
-No safeguards for wrong files or misused flags, so expect segfaults if you miss something.
+The current code is very simple.
+There are no safeguards for wrong files or misused flags, so expect segfaults if you miss something.

-**Issue**: On Macs, clicking the **x** button at the top left corner to close the window causes ROOT to crash.
+**Issue**: On Macs, clicking the `x` button at the top left corner to close the window causes ROOT to crash.
 Typing `.q` in the terminal or using the `Quit ROOT`  option in the Browser's menu avoids that.